Get exclusive member benefits & effect social change. Join Today

 Visual disturbances interfere with normal sight.
 The various types of visual disturbances may be caused by several conditions and disorders.
 Some are temporary and can be relieved with treatment.
 However, some can be permanent.

 Diplopia is also called double vision.
-If you are seeing two objects when you should be seeing one, you are experiencing diplopia.
-This visual disturbance can be a symptom of a serious health problem, so it’s important you see your doctor when symptoms begin.
+If you’re seeing two objects when you should be seeing one, you’re experiencing diplopia.
+This visual disturbance can be a symptom of a serious health problem.
+It’s important to see your doctor when symptoms begin.

-Two types of diplopia exist: monocular and binocular.
+There are two types of diplopia: monocular and binocular.

-Partial blindness means you are able to see light as well as some degree of what’s around you.
-Total blindness refers to a condition where you can no longer see light.
+Partial blindness means you can see light as well as some degree of what’s around you.
+Total blindness refers to a condition when you can no longer see light.
 People with vision worse than 20/200 are considered legally blind.
-Their vision may be corrected with glasses, surgery, or contact lenses.
-In many cases, people with partial or complete blindness cannot restore their sight.
+Some cases may be corrected with:

 Individuals who are colorblind can’t see colors in the same way that individuals with normal eyes can.
-Most people with poor color vision are only partially colorblind—they lack the ability to differentiate between specific shades of certain colors.
+Most people with poor color vision are only partially colorblind.
+They lack the ability to differentiate between specific shades of certain colors.
 Total colorblindness is rare.
 People who are completely colorblind see only shades of gray.

 Blurred vision may be the result of changing eyesight or a symptom of another condition.
-Eyes that no longer align properly cannot receive and read visual messages from your eyes.
-Corrective lenses or contacts can fix most cases of blurry vision, but vision disturbances caused by another condition may require additional treatment.
+Eyes that no longer align properly can’t receive and read visual messages.
+Corrective or contact lenses can fix most of cases of blurry vision.
+If your blurry vision is caused by another condition, it may require additional treatment.
 If you notice blurry vision that happens over a short amount of time, you should see a doctor as this may be an eye emergency.

-Pain or discomfort in your eye is different from condition to condition.
+Pain or discomfort in your eye can vary depending on the underlying condition.
 It may feel like a scratching sensation when you open and shut your eyelid.
-Alternately, it may be a continuous throbbing in your eye that is not relieved by closing your eye is another type of pain
+A continuous throbbing that isn’t relieved by closing your eye is another type of pain

 Causes of double vision include: